+A. Construction signs

+- 1. Construction signs in the B-1 and B-2 zoning districts are permitted on a zoning lot with an active building permit for a new building - a.
+Construction signs in business districts shall be limited to no more than one wall or ground sign per zoning lot frontage. - b.
+No construction sign may exceed 12 square feet in area. - c.
+No construction sign shall be illuminated. - d.
+Construction signs shall be removed within seven days of the completion of the construction project with which it is associated. - e.
+The party responsible for the maintenance and removal of a construction sign shall notify and provide their contact information the Village prior to the sign's installation.

+B. Holiday decorations
-A. Construction signs 1.
-Construction signs in the B-1 and B-2 zoning districts are permitted on a zoning lot with an active building permit for a new building a.
-Construction signs in business districts shall be limited to no more than one wall or ground sign per zoning lot frontage. b.
-No construction sign may exceed 12 square feet in area Commented [TB34]: Problematic under Reed to allow c.
-No construction sign shall be illuminated. larger construction signs in commercial districts than in d.
-Construction signs shall be removed within seven days of the residential.
-This may be OK with constructions signs, as they could be considered commercial signage. completion of the construction project with which it is associated.
-Commented [TB35]: No longer considered signs e.
-The party responsible for the maintenance and removal of a commented [1555].
-No longer considered signs construction sign shall notify and provide their contact information the Village prior to the sign's installation.
-Commented [TB36]: Proposed to move to "Standard Holiday decorations Informational Signs" 1.
-Such signs shall be displayed for a period of not more than 45 days before nor more than 20 days following the holiday in connection with which they are displayed.
-2. Any other code of this Section notwithstanding, such signs may be of any type, number, area, height, location, illumination, or animation as long as they create no safety hazard, nuisance, or adverse impact on adjacent or nearby properties. .
-Civic Event Signs 1.
-Such signs shall be limited to no more than one temporary window, wall, or ground sign per zoning lot frontage 2.
-Such signs shall not be illuminated 3.
-No civic event sign shall exceed six square feet in area or five feet in height unless such greater dimensions are approved by the Village Manager.
-4. Such signs shall be displayed for a period of note more than 30 days prior to the event and shall be removed within three days following the conclusion of such event.
-5. Prior to the installation of such signs, the owner of the zoning lot on which the sign is to be placed shall notify the Village of the date, location, and purpose of the civic event.

-Commented [TB37]: Proposed to regulate as Standard Informational Signs the specific prior approval of the Village Manager.
+- 1. Such signs shall be displayed for a period of not more than 45 days before nor more than 20 days following the holiday in connection with which they are displayed. - 2.
+Any other code of this Section notwithstanding, such signs may be of any type, number, area, height, location, illumination, or animation as long as they create no safety hazard, nuisance, or adverse impact on adjacent or nearby properties.

+C Civic Event Signs

+- 1. Such signs shall be limited to no more than one temporary window, wall, or ground sign per zoning lot frontage - 2.
+Such signs shall not be illuminated - 3.
+No civic event sign shall exceed six square feet in area or five feet in height unless such greater dimensions are approved by the Village Manager. - 4.
+Such signs shall be displayed for a period of note more than 30 days prior to the event and shall be removed within three days following the conclusion of such event. - 5.
+Prior to the installation of such signs, the owner of the zoning lot on which the sign is to be placed shall notify the Village of the date, location, and purpose of the civic event. - 6.
+No civic event signs authorized in this Section shall be permitted except upon the specific prior approval of the Village Manager.
-Such signs may be displayed on flagpoles and when so displayed shall not exceed 24 square feet in area.